If you leverage SEO tools for rank tracking and keyword research, you’ve automated your SEO.

-True, useful automation in SEO consists of advanced processes that help you make sense of the heaps of data that sit before you, so you can reduce the time to action and move from data, to insights, to execution faster than before.
+Automation consists of advanced processes that help you make sense of the heaps of data that sit before you so you can reduce the time to action and move from data, to insights, to execution faster than before.

 More on this down below, when we discuss the three main types of automation.

 “Automation” is a classification that should not be given so freely, because true SEO automation revolutionizes the way to approach organic search.